openshift/enhancements/enhancements/installer/vsphere-ipi-zonal.md

 	ComputeRole = "compute"
 	// BootstrapRole represents bootstrap nodes.
 	BootstrapRole = "bootstrap"
 )

+const (
+	// HostGroupFailureDomain is a failure domain for a vCenter vm-host group.
+	HostGroupFailureDomain FailureDomainType = "HostGroup"
+	// ComputeClusterFailureDomain is a failure domain for a vCenter compute cluster.
+	ComputeClusterFailureDomain FailureDomainType = "ComputeCluster"
+	// DatacenterFailureDomain is a failure domain for a vCenter datacenter.
+	DatacenterFailureDomain FailureDomainType = "Datacenter" )

 // Platform stores any global configuration used for vsphere platforms.